-In a previous post we examined the importance of knowing what you want to say.
+In a previous post, we examined the importance of knowing what you want to say.
 We stressed the need for a strategy combining both technical skills as well as message.
 In this post we take this further.

 Stuck for inspiration?
 Wondering how to jump-start your creativity?
-Something that I have found particularly useful is to set some constraints to work within.
+Something we’ve found useful is to set some constraints to work within.
 Yes, ironically, constraining yourself sets you free and gets your creativity flowing.
 By forcing yourself to work within constraints you make it necessary to think.
 You need to use your technical skills to overcome the self-imposed constraints.
 With necessity being the mother of invention, you are literally forced into being creative.
 As you think yourself out of the constraints, you will be surprised how well you can jump-start your creativity.

 One such set of constraints is the aesthetics of Japanese art.
 My apologies up-front for any errors in my interpretation and understanding of Japanese art and aesthetics.

 There are many traditional Japanese art forms.
 Geidō (芸道?), “The Way of the Arts”, refers to various disciplines of traditional Japanese arts.
 Each with their own rules designed to teach appreciation of the process of creation as much as the final product.

 Each of these art forms requires deliberate, precise execution in order to achieve the desired aesthetic.

 To introduce discipline into their training, Japanese warriors followed the example of the arts of systematised practice through prescribed forms called kata, or detailed choreographed patterns of movements.
 Just practising, over and over with your equipment to get a fluidity of movement.
 Getting to know your equipment and how it operates.
 Dare I say, becoming one with your equipment.
 All this helps free your mind so that you can focus on creativity.
 The less time you spend thinking about how to set your f-stop and instead focus on what it is you are trying to say, the better.